-The annual exhibition was first set up in 1949, based on an initial idea by Carel Weight for the British Society of Artists Galleries and known as Young Contemporaries.
-In the early years the exhibition went from strength to strength, gathering much critical and audience attention.
-Until the 1969 exhibition, artists and art specialists had selected Young Contemporaries.
-In 1969 and during the controversial exhibition of 1970 at the Royal Academy, students controlled selection themselves.
+The exhibition first took place in 1949 at the R.B.A.
+Galleries in Suffolk Street.
+Carel Weight is often cited as the initiator for the exhibition, known as Young Contemporaries, and it was supported by both the newly formed Arts Council of Great Britain and the British Society of Artists, who continued to host the exhibition until 1966.
+In the early years the exhibition quickly went from strength to strength, gathering much critical and audience attention.
+Between 300 and 500 artists were included within the annual London show, selected by artists and art specialists until 1968.
+In 1969, and during the controversial exhibition of 1970 at the Royal Academy, students controlled the selection themselves.
 The 1970 exhibition was the last for a few years.

-By the 1980s, the exhibition was held regularly at the ICA and a Permanent Committee supported the exhibition management until 1983.
-Each year, the exhibition was selected and organised by students.
-The last exhibition, before running out of steam, was wracked by financial problems, leaving the student organisers with personal debt.
-It was finally disbanded in 1986.
-The 1986 catalogue contained a historical introduction by Andrew Lambirth, 'New Contemporaries Past and Present'.
+By the 1980s, the exhibition was held regularly at the ICA with a Permanent Committee supporting the exhibition management until 1983.
+Each year the exhibition was selected and organised by students.
+The last exhibition before running out of steam was the most ambitious, taking place in London, Newcastle and Liverpool.
+Wracked by financial problems, the 1986 multi-venue edition left the student organisers with personal debt, and it was finally disbanded.
+The 1986 catalogue however also saw the first attempt at assimilating a New Contemporaries history, with contributions from past participants and a historical introduction by Andrew Lambirth, 'New Contemporaries Past and Present'.

 The exhibition was relaunched at the ICA in 1989 and toured to four regional centres.
-From 1989-1994, the exhibition was sponsored by British Telecom and from 2000 is sponsored by Bloomberg.
+From 1989-1994, the exhibition was sponsored by British Telecom and from 2000 has been sponsored by Bloomberg.
 Apart from 1995, due to the absence of a sponsor, the exhibition has maintained an annual presence.
-In 1996, the exhibition attracted the patronage of James Moores and a commitment to the city of Liverpool, premiering every two years as part of the Liverpool Biennial of Contemporary Art.
-New Contemporaries is also a revenue client of Arts Council England.
+New Contemporaries is a National Portfolio Organisation of Arts Council England.